Diphtheria-Tetanus-Pertussis Vaccine

 • A severe allergic reaction (eg, anaphylaxis) after a previous dose or to a vaccine component

-Because tetanus vaccination is important, people who have had an anaphylactic reaction to components in DTaP or Tdap should be referred to an allergist to determine whether they are allergic to tetanus toxoid.
-If not, they can be vaccinated with tetanus toxoid (TT) vaccine.
-Adults with a history of encephalopathy can be vaccinated with tetanus-diphtheria, and children can be given diphtheria-tetanus (DT) instead of Tdap.
+Because tetanus vaccination is important, people who have had an anaphylactic reaction to components in DTaP or Tdap should be referred to an allergist to determine whether they are allergic to tetanus toxoid (TT).
+If not, they can be vaccinated with TT vaccine.
+Adults with a history of encephalopathy can be vaccinated with tetanus-diphtheria (Td), and children can be given diphtheria-tetanus (DT) instead of Tdap.
+In children < 7 years of age who develop a contraindication to pertussis-containing vaccine, the Td vaccine may be used off-label instead.
+If Td vaccine is used, the same schedule as for DTaP should be followed.
+Children who receive Td in place of DTaP may have suboptimal protection against diphtheria (1).

 Precautions vary depending on the formulation.